moradiya-neel/securecart-aws-security-architecture/README.md

 ## Project goal

 The project began by deliberately creating a weak AWS environment that reflected mistakes commonly seen in rushed or poorly governed cloud deployments.
-I then rebuilt the environment with a custom VPC and layered controls so that only the component that needed to be internet-facing — the Application Load Balancer — was directly exposed.
+I then rebuilt the environment with a custom VPC and layered controls so that only the component that needed to be internet-facing; the Application Load Balancer; was directly exposed.

 The project was designed to answer one practical question: